 - They resume feeding in late spring, when the webbing and damage becomes more extensive and noticeable

 - When fully fed in early summer, the caterpillars pupate within the silk webbing

 Hawthorn webber moth caterpillars are 12-15mm long when fully grown and they produce extensive white silk webbing that covers their feeding area.
 Caterpillars of porphyry knothorn moth are a little larger and stouter than those of the hawthorn webber.
-They spin greyish-white silk tubes, which incorporate fragments of plant material, along the stems, so the webbing is less obvious that that produced by hawthorn webber caterpillars.
+They spin greyish-white silk tubes, which incorporate fragments of plant material, along the stems, so the webbing is less obvious than that produced by hawthorn webber caterpillars.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.